jcsastre/udacity_machine-learning_smartcab/README.md

-We see more or less the same behaviour that in the first rounds, but the number of new states explored has increased a lot.

-I didn't notice many changes with respect to the *RandomAgent*.
-The *exploratory nature* of our *QLearnAgent* causes that his behaviour in the first 100 rounds is more or less the same than the *RandomAgent*.
+I didn't notice many changes with respect to the basic agent of first section.
+The *exploratory nature* of our *LearnAgent* causes that in the 100 first simulation explores a lot of unknown states.
+But it is learning, so if it can perform more simulations, would perform much better than the basic agent.

 ## 4. Improve the Q-Learning Driving Agent